guillaume86/SolLewitt/README.md

 A parser for Sol Lewitt style procedural drawing instructions like explained on http://cmuems.com/2013/a/golan/09/02/melanie-nailed-it/

+Next step would be to reverse the process and generate instructions from images.
+Using something like http://rogeralsing.com/2008/12/07/genetic-programming-evolution-of-mona-lisa/ to turn image into polygons.
+A very inneficient plain english image encoding algorythm :).

 ## Tested Samples:

 You can preview the resulting SVG online on http://scriptdraw.com/